Statue of Adolf Dassler

 Is photography allowed?

-Yes, photography is generally encouraged, allowing visitors to capture their experience with the statue and its surroundings.
+Yes, photography is generally allowed, making it a great opportunity to capture the statue and its significance.

 Are there guided tours?